 - Chemical Stabilizing Gel Ingredients

 It is common for manufacturers to use anhydrous gel bases or phosphoric acid to create an acidic pH to stabilize the gels, lessening the amount of premature chemical breakdown.
-Unfortunately, these chemical stabilizers reduce the intended effectiveness of the products and produce higher sensitivity because it hinders the necessary decomposition of the peroxides in the mouth.
+Unfortunately, these chemical stabilizers reduce the intended effectiveness of the products because they hinder the necessary decomposition of the peroxides in the mouth.

 - Lack of Chemically Influenced Production of Effective Bleaching Factors